 - 1. Individuals in Laboratories - a.
-Food and drink, gum chewing, application of cosmetics or manipulation of contact lenses is not permitted anywhere in the Chemistry Labs at any time.
+Food and drink, gum chewing, application of cosmetics, or manipulation of contact lenses is not permitted anywhere in the Chemistry Labs at any time.
 Students should wash their hands at the conclusion of a lab exercise.
 Hand soap and paper towels are provided. - b.
 Employees shall not work alone in the lab or chemical storage areas unless other employees are in the vicinity and are aware that someone is in the laboratory. - c.
 Students shall never be left unattended in any laboratory.
 If the instructor needs a short break, he/she must arrange to have one of the designated stockroom staff step in to oversee the safety of the students while the instructor is out.
 At no time is this staff member allowed to teach or guide the students except to correct safety violations. - d.
-Laboratory doors must remain closed while there is a lab in session.
-No propping open of doors to allow student free passage. - e.
 Each student is responsible for the proper care of equipment they are using.
-Any damage to, or loss of, equipment should be reported to the instructor and, if feasible, replaced immediately. - f.
-Spillage of any concentrated solutions or large amounts of solutions must be reported to the instructor immediately. - g.
-All personal injury accidents, regardless of nature or severity must be reported to the instructor immediately.
-An accident form must be filled out by the lab instructor and turned into the lab manager. - h.
+Any damage to, or loss of, equipment should be reported to the instructor and, if feasible, replaced immediately. - e.
+Spillage of any concentrated solutions or large amounts of solutions mustbe reported to the instructor and/or Lab Coordinator immediately. - f.
+All personal injury accidents, regardless of nature or severity, must be reported to the instructor and/or Lab Coordinator immediately.
+An accident form must be filled out by the lab instructor and turned into the Lab Coordinator. - g.
 Unauthorized experiments are prohibited.
 No materials, equipment or chemicals may be used in any way not described in the lab manual or written procedure.
-Chemicals and/or equipment may not be removed from the lab. - i.
-The quantities of flammable liquids used in the laboratories shall not exceed the amount that can be consumed in the current experiment. - j.
+Chemicals and/or equipment may not be removed from the lab. - h.
+The quantities of flammable liquids used in the laboratories shall not exceed the amount that can be consumed in the current experiment. - i.
 Chemical materials shall be stored only in the chemical preparation and storage areas.
-Quantities of chemicals sufficient for the current experiment are permitted in laboratories only when properly labeled with the name of the chemical, the CAS#, the date of preparation and the preparer's initials.
+Quantities of chemicals sufficient for the current experimentare permitted in laboratories only when properly labeled with the name of the chemical, the CAS#, the date of preparation, and the preparer's initials.